external-secrets/external-secrets/design/011-out-of-tree-plugins.md

 * Running `SecretsServer` in the same pod that ESO increases operational burden by making ESO Helm chart more complicated.

 ### Acceptance Criteria
+This is purely additive feature and can be reverted if necessary.
+Users not relying on out of tree secret stores should not be affected.

+Implementation must:
+* Expose metrics for: median, p75, p90, p95 and p99 of communication latency between `SecretsClient` and `SecretsServer`.
+* Use Distributed Tracing for communication between `SecretsClient` and `SecretsServer`.

+In case of high latency between `SecretsClient` and `SecretsServer` user will be able to retrieve latency distribution and analyze distributed traces in order to understand what went wrong.
+In case of lack of connectivity appropriate timeout (connect timeout and connection timeout) must be set in `SecretsClient` so that connection is terminated.
+A service mesh can be used to provide circuit breaker facility.

 What does it take to make this feature producation ready?
 Please take the time to think about:
 * how would you rollout this feature and rollback if it causes harm?
 * Test Roadmap: what kinds of tests do we want to ensure a good user experience?